I’m a software trainer by day so I have several “true loves” in the software realm. But as a writer, my hands down favorite lately is OneNote.

 Note: You’ll see lots of keyboard shortcuts through this document and now that OneNote is available for the Mac, I’m going to have to dig up some of those.
 Incidentally, my favorite shortcut is Ctrl +PageDown to “flip thru” the pages in any section of your notebook.

 Why is this exciting?
 One Note has a series of Tags that you can add to any page that are easy to search by with the “Find Tags” button on the ribbon.
 I’m copying and pasting a screen shot of the Tags drop down to the right but there are even more than are listed.
 This feature makes me SQUEE!

 #8 – Sync up OneNote between your phone and computer

 Yes, you heard me!
 If you have a smart phone, it can synchronize with the OneNote on your computer.
 Sign me up!!

-Note: You need to first set up the app on your smart phone and you must also set up your SkyDrive, which is helpful to do anyway.
-SkyDrive is only available with OneNote 2010!
+Note: You need to first set up the app on your smart phone and you must also set up OneDrive (used to be SkyDrive), which is helpful to do anyway.
+OneDrive is only available with OneNote 2010 and later!
 It will not work with the older versions.

-Tips on setting up your SkyDrive in OneNote and getting the iPhone app are here (along with a ton of other amazing OneNote answers).
+Tips on setting up your OneDrive in OneNote and getting the iPhone app are here (along with a ton of other amazing OneNote answers).